-You may prefer a bright or dark green – the latter show lights to better effect - or the tint of a Blue Spruce to go with the colour of a room.
+As for colour, you may prefer a bright or dark green - the latter show lights to better effect - or the attractive hue of Blue Spruce.

 Firs, spruces and pines are the traditional species of Christmas trees and here are the most popular ones that you will find in garden centres:

 Particularly popular 'non-drop' tree as the glossy dark green needles with contrasting underside are blunt.
 A 'proper' Christmas Tree shape with a generous base and symmetrical shape.